What is a High Definition Transfer?

 Every film release on Blu-ray should receive the best resolution from the original source film.
 But additional work may be required depending on the quality of the original film.

-So when looking to purchase an older film on Blu-ray you should look for the following:
+When looking to purchase an older film on blu-ray you should look for the following:

 - High Definition Digital Restoration